Language

 The verification also includes the examination of check digits.
 The fact is that some data portions in the MRZ can be converted to a number by certain arithmetic operations following the ICAO algorithm.
 This number is a check digit.

-IDV software “knows” how check digits are calculated.
+Identity verification software “knows” how check digits are calculated.
 This allows machines to compare their calculations with the check digits specified in the code.
 If any discrepancies are detected, it’s a signal that the document could be forged.

-After successfully completing the check, you can be sure that the machine-readable zone has no fraudulent alterations.
+After successfully completing the check, you can be sure that the MRZ has no fraudulent alterations.
 But additional checks are required to verify the authenticity of this security feature in particular and the identity document as a whole.
 That’s why MRZ reading is just a single step in a complete document verification flow.

 Final thoughts

-Initially created for the Aviation sector, MRZ reading technology is now an integral part of the document verification process at many businesses and organizations, as well as government institutions like border control and immigration.
+Initially created for the aviation sector, MRZ reading technology is now an integral part of the document verification process at many businesses and organizations, as well as government institutions like border control and immigration.

 This technology allows you to fight identity fraud while automating routine procedures to make it easier for your customers and employees.
 This comes in handy, whether you need to onboard your clients digitally or build a smooth KYC flow.